-Recruit Transcription: ge, A 36-Mile Recruit March.
-Cork Volunteers have already attractions
+Transcription: A 36-Mile Recruit March.

 Cork Volunteers have already attained a reputation as good marchers, having last February gone 24 miles with rifles.
 On Sunday, 5th inst., this was outclassed by a march with heavy packs from Headquarters to Nohoval, in the Kinsale postal district and due south of Cork on the south coast.
 Nohoval is 16 miles from the city, but Minane Bridge and Ballyfeard had to be taken in, and these added some extra miles to the march.
 The march began near midnight on Saturday, when about 60 turned out.
 They marched through the city, and then via Douglas and Carrigaline to Tracton where they arrived at 4.30 a.m.
 Tea was served out here to such as wished, and the men slept for two hours in the farm of Mr. Lynch (brother of Mr. Diarmuid Lynch, G.L.
 [Gaelic League] Envoy).